PMacDaSci/pmacplot/README.md

 `finalise_plot()`.

-Detailed examples on how to use the functions included within the `pmacplot` package to produce graphics are included in the [R cookbook](https://bbc.github.io/rcookbook/), as well as a more general reference manual for working with `ggplot2`.
+Detailed examples on how to use the functions included within the `pmacplot` package to produce graphics will be included at this website.
+Examples for the BBC News versions can be found in the [R cookbook](https://bbc.github.io/rcookbook/), as well as a more general reference manual for working with `ggplot2`.